dhoer/choco-selenium/ReadMe.md

 Registry to do these additional configurations is [available](https://github.com/dhoer/choco-selenium/blob/master/vagrant-provision-grid.ps1#L34-L93).

 ## Usage

-Windows service is available for all roles but unless you are testing with headless browsers, it is only recommended for hub role.
+Windows service is available but it is only recommended for hub role.
 The non-Windows service requires logon, but it allows selenium access to drive the GUI browser.
 See [AutoLogon](https://github.com/dhoer/choco-selenium#autologon) section for information on how to configure Windows to logon automatically.